Principal Body System: Skeletal

 Maintaining collagen levels

-Collagen fibres are somewhat unusual in having large amounts of two amino acids, hydroxylysine and hydroxyproline, both of which can be found in micronised linseed, which is invaluable for joint comfort.
+Collagen fibres are somewhat unusual in having large amounts of two amino acids, hydroxylysine and hydroxyproline, both of which can be found in micronised linseed, which is - in my humble opinion - invaluable for joint comfort.
 These two amino acids are important for formation of all three types of collagen and are also needed to provide the different collagen types with their appropriate amount of strength and flexibility.
 Several studies have shown that linseed supports connective joint tissue, and also reduces pain, inflammation and swelling of compomised and/or injured joints.

 Dehydration in the summer is a common cause of joint pain as the body’s need for fluids becomes greater as we sweat more in the heat.

 I know it’s stating the obvious, but water really is a key ingredient in allowing the body to function properly, especially joints.
 Why?
 Water makes up the majority of the lubricant and cushioning in the body’s joints, particularly joint cartilage and synovial fluid, which is produced in the spaces between joints to help reduce friction and facilitate movement.
 Water also helps flush toxins out of the body which consequently helps to fight inflammation.

 All this means that when the body becomes dehydrated, joint comfort suffers.
 Twin this with rock-hard, dried-out summer turnout and you’ve got concussive impact as well.

 So, the take-home message is to encourage drinking – add electrolytes or extra salt to the feedbowl and offer drinking buckets with diluted salt – you may find horses prefer this over regular water.

 As well as upping hydration, there are also effective herbs such as Willow and Arnica, a renowned herb for bruising, to help support general summer joint pain.
 Our Carmen always finds the hard summer ground challenging because of her twisted hoof from birth – it doesn’t take long before she’s head-bobbing on three legs.
 I keep her on a daily measure of our DuoBute in the feedbowl which effectively takes the edge off discomfort and inflammation.
 I also keep our ArnicaGel handy which has added camphor essential oil to cool aching legs.